Home » Preparing Written Testimony 101

 Whether you will be delivering or submitting written testimony, the same basic rules of the road apply.
 Follow these 10 steps and it will be easy (ish)!

-Step 1: Check out the committee’s guidelines (format, deadlines, etc.)
+Step 1: Check out the committee’s guidelines (format, deadlines, etc.).
+Here are the House guidelines and the Senate guidelines.

 Tip: Before you submit your testimony, triple check that your testimony meets the committee’s length and formatting requirements.
 Testimony that falls outside these parameters may be excluded from the committee record.